This article is part of a larger series on How to Do Payroll.

-Setting up your payroll as direct deposits for your employees can save your business some time and money.
+Setting up your payroll with direct deposits for your employees can save your business some time and money.
 By sending paychecks directly to your employees’ accounts, you don’t have to deal with paper checks, and employees have access to their money right away.
 Although the process is generally seamless, errors are possible—so ensuring that the setup is done properly is crucial.

-If you’d prefer to use payroll software that will set up and facilitate all of your direct deposit for your team, check out Gusto.
+If you’d prefer to use payroll software that will set up and facilitate direct deposit for a small business, check out Gusto.
 Employees can authorize direct deposit payments during their onboarding process and Gusto will handle the rest.
 Try it free today for 30 days.